Company Profile: 9LivesData

 Comments

-We had the opportunity to meet Cezary Dubnicki during the recent IT Press Tour in Athens, Greece, where the company finally launched its first release under this name.
+We had the opportunity to meet Cezary Dubnicki during the recent IT Press Tour in Athens, where the company officially unveiled its first release under the 9LivesData name.

-9LivesData was and continues to be an active player in secondary storage with its SDS approach.
-They built a very respected product for NEC and even developed the data management product promoted by Starfish Software.
+9LivesData has long been - and continues to be - an active player in secondary storage through its SDS approach.
+The team previously built a highly respected product for NEC and also developed the data management solution that was later marketed by Starfish Software.

 Click to enlarge